janelia-flyem/gala/README.md

 pr = evaluate.pixel_wise_precision_recall(s, t)
 ```

-That's a quick summary of the capabilities of Ray.
+That's a quick summary of the capabilities of Gala.
 There are of course many
 options under the hood, many of which are undocumented...
 Feel free to push me
 to update the documentation of your favorite function!